marhthing/Whatsapp-Bot/replit.md

 - **Package Installation**: All dependencies properly installed and configured
 - **Workflow Configuration**: Bot starter and main application workflows configured

 🎉 **FULLY OPERATIONAL**: MATDEV bot is successfully running and operational!
-Owner recognition works perfectly, commands are executing correctly, and all core functionality is working.
+Owner recognition works perfectly in both individual chats and groups (including single-member groups with @lid format), commands are executing correctly, and all core functionality is working.
 The `.help` command has been tested and works as expected.

 ✅ **MIGRATION SUCCESS**: Migration from Replit Agent to standard Replit environment is 100% complete and verified working.
+✅ **GROUP ACCESS CONTROL**: Access control now works identically in groups and individual chats - only owner can use commands unless explicitly allowed

 ## Current Operational Status (August 18, 2025)